To help you feel confident at every step of the journey, we’ve broken down some commonly used industry terms.

 Customer Relationship Coordinator (CRC)

 When you build with Simonds, you’ll be assigned a Customer Relationship Coordinator who will be your point of contact once your home build begins.
+The CRC is your point of contact after sales accept (contract signing).

 The removal of existing structures from your home site such as an established home, garden, sheds and pathways.